Certified Research Administrator Study Group

 Weekly one-hour study group sessions will meet virtually.
 Each study group member is granted access to a quizlet study bank.
 The study bank has over 700 questions that covers all topics on the exam.
 During the virtual study group sessions, we will go through the question bank together.
 Each study group participant is encouraged to download the Quizlet app, which is available for android and apple devices, to study at their leisure.

-The study group is scheduled to coincide with a regular lunch hour but attending the sessions may require some additional travel time.
+The study group is scheduled to coincide with a regular lunch hour and is completely virtual therefore attending the sessions will not require any travel time.
 Prior to committing to attend, discuss the program benefits and requirements with your supervisor and seek approval for participation if necessary.